enspiral/handbook/guides/activation-programme.md

 ### Harder challenges

 * steward a new contributor through the activation programme
-* find paying work for someone enspiral
+* find paying work for someone Enspiral

 ## What is the experiment process?

-The experiment was kicked off at the beginning of sprint 30, with a loomio invitation to recruit initial voluntary participants.
+The experiment was kicked off at the beginning of sprint 30, with a Loomio invitation to recruit initial voluntary participants.
 We will be holding fortnightly check-in threads in slack and tracking engagement with a monthly survey to get feedback from the participants.

+- [ ] most likely archive / delete the part below.

 Here are the success criteria we will be assessing: